 He reported a 2/52 history of ‘red’ urine.
 Also the patient had been newly diagnosed with HIV on this admission (at this hospital HIV tests are a routine occurrence if the patient has not had one in the preceding 6 months).
 There was no history of loose stools, vomiting, dysuria, or headache.
 He was opening his bowels and passing urine as normal.
 He denied fever but was sweating profusely.

-There was no personal or contact history of TB.
+There was no personal or contact history of TB (probably a meaningless negative finding given the ubiquity of co-existent TB/HIV in Sub-Saharan Africa).
 There were no regular medications or allergies, and no past medical or surgical history.
 The patient admitted to drinking and smoking but did not quantify amounts.

 Despite the obvious respiratory distress (the use of the word ‘respiratory’ here is misleading, I shall explain later) this patient had a clear airway, there was no audible wheeze or stridor.
 I applied high-flow oxygen and proceeded.